TheJoshBrod/jaseci/docs/docs/learn/debugger.md

 ---

 !!! info
     This is the information to set up the tools to use the Jac debugger.
-These steps should be followed ONLY ONCE.
+These steps only need to be completed once per machine to install the Jac debugging tools.

 !!! important
     To get started, you will need Python 3.12 or later and jaclang 0.8.10 or later installed.
+You can check your Python version by running `python --version` or `python3 --version` in a terminal AND `jac --version`

 ### Jac Environment Setup